NickMcConnell/FAangband/docs/birth.rst

 Each character has spell points, or mana, which limits how many spells (or prayers) a character can cast (or pray).
-The maximum number of spell points is derived from your class, level, and intelligence (for spells) or wisdom (for prayers), and you can never have more spell points than the maximum.
+The maximum number of spell points is derived from your class, level, and the class's spellcasting stat (intelligence for mages, rogues, necromancers, and blackguards, and wisdom for priests, paladins, druids, and rangers), and you can never have more spell points than the maximum.
 Spell points may be regained by resting, or by magical means.
 Warriors never have any spell points.
 If a character gains enough wisdom or intelligence to get more spell points, the result is calculated right back to first level, just as with constitution and hit points.

 Lastly, each character has a base speed.
 Speed determines the amount of "energy" your character acquires in the game, and therefore how often you